Home » Recipes » Desserts » Grandma’s Molasses Crinkle Cookies

 Instructions

-• In a large bowl, mix together butter, brown sugar, egg, and molasses.
+• In a large bowl, mix together the butter, brown sugar, egg, and molasses.

-• In a medium-sized bowl mix together all dry ingredients- flour, baking soda, cinnamon, cloves, ginger, and salt.
+• In a medium-sized bowl, mix together the dry ingredients.

 • Dip the tops of the dough balls in the small bowl of white sugar.
 Place balls, sugar side up, on baking sheet.
 Sprinkle the sugar top of each dough ball with 2-3 drops of water with either your fingers or a baking eye dropper.

-• Remove cookies from baking sheet after 5-10 minutes and place on a cooking rack.
+• Remove the cookies from the baking sheet after 5-10 minutes and place on a cooking rack.
 Store in an airtight container on the countertop for 5-7 days or freeze for months.

 Notes

-I add a piece of bread or a cookie saver to my container of cookies to prevent them from drying out.
+Storage Tips – Add a piece of bread or a cookie saver to the container of cookies to prevent them from drying out.

 Nutrition